hhvm/hhvm.com/_posts/2022-08-30-experimenting-with-universal-deb-packages.markdown

 ## Known Issue

-Note that the universal deb packages are built with Nix package manager and then get repacked into deb format.
-As a result, the universal deb packages will conflict with packages directly installed from the Nix package manager.
-If you are a Nix package manager user, you should directly use the Nix packages announced in [this post](https://hhvm.com/blog/2022/07/12/experimenting-with-nix-github-actions-and-visual-studio-code.html), instead of the universal deb packages in case of path conflicts.
+Note that the universal deb packages are built with nix package manager and then get repacked into deb format.
+As a result, the universal deb packages will conflict with packages directly installed from the nix package manager.
+If you are a nix package manager user, you should directly use the nix packages announced in [this post](https://hhvm.com/blog/2022/07/12/experimenting-with-nix-github-actions-and-visual-studio-code.html), instead of the universal deb packages in case of path conflicts.